-How much it costs to run a multi-cooker - Does the air fryer alternative save money?
+How much does it cost to run a multi-cooker - does the air fryer alternative save money?

 Here's how much your multi-cooker will cost to run following the latest energy price guarantee announcement